Office 365 - What features are included in Office 365?

 Classroom is your homepage for managing all of your classes.
 Organize multiple class sections, create and grade assignments, collaborate with other teachers in Professional Learning Communities (PLCs), and provide feedback to students.
 Learn more.

 Delve helps you discover the information that's likely to be most interesting to you right now - across Office 365.
 Find information about people - and through people - and help others find you.
 Learn more.

 Project Online is a flexible online solution for project portfolio management (PPM) and everyday work.
 Delivered through Office 365, Project Online enables organizations to get started, prioritize project portfolio investments and deliver the intended business value—from virtually anywhere on nearly any device.
-To be clear, Project Online is NOT a web-based version of Project Professional 2013.
+To be clear, Project Online is NOT a web-based version of Pro Plus.
 Learn more.

 Stream is a new business video service that makes it easier to access and discover video content inside your organization.
 Microsoft Stream builds upon the learnings and success of Office 365 Video, and over time the two experiences will converge, making Stream the de facto video experience in Office 365.
 Learn more.